Time-energy uncertainty relation for noisy quantum metrology: Semidefinite programming methods for the Fisher information

 \section{Semidefinite programming methods for the Fisher information}

-In this appendix, we review some methods based on semi-definite programming~\cite{R96,R97} for computing the Fisher information, and review some elementary properties of the Fisher information.
-Let $\rho$ be any sub-normalized quantum state, and let $D$ be any Hermitian operator that satisfies $P_\rho^\perp D P_\rho^\perp=0$ (recall $P_\rho^\perp$ is the projector onto the kernel of $\rho$).
+In this Appendix, we review some methods based on semidefinite programming~\cite{R74,R75} for computing the Fisher information, and review some elementary properties of the Fisher information.
+Let $\rho$ be any subnormalized quantum state, and let $D$ be any Hermitian operator that satisfies $P_\rho^\perp D P_\rho^\perp=0$ (recall $P_\rho^\perp$ is the projector onto the kernel of $\rho$).
 Define the quantity